overvis/overvis-docs/ocp-visualizations/09-reference/README.md

 Function | Description
 ---------|------------
 `preInitViz(cb)` | This function is called after the visualization source code is embedded in the page, but before the references and aliases are being resolved.
 This function can add additional binds or modify visualization source code. `cb` is a callback function that should be invoked at the end of `preInitVis`.
-`onVizUpdate(data)` | This function is invoked after any binded data is received (at least after each refresh cycle). `data` is an object with references as keys.
+`onVizUpdate(data)` | This function is invoked after any bound data is received (at least after each refresh cycle). `data` is an object with references as keys.
-`writeParamValue(ref, val, cb, refreshAll)` | Send parameter value to the device. `ref` - parameter reference; `val` - value as a string; `cb` - function that should be called after the write process will be finished; `refreshAll` - boolean, if true - refresh all data on the visualization, if false - refresh only the changed parameter.
+`writeParamValue(ref, val, cb, refreshAll)` | Send parameter value to the device. `ref` - parameter reference; `val` - value as a string; `cb` - a function that should be called after the writing process will be finished; `refreshAll` - boolean, if true - refresh all data on the visualization, if false - refresh only the changed parameter.

 ## Referencing objects

 All referenced objects should exist in Overvis.
-For example, you can't reference network by IP/MAC address if the network with this IP or MAC is not created under your account.
+For example, you can't reference the network by IP/MAC address if the network with this IP or MAC is not created under your account.

 ### Networks can be referenced in one of the following ways: